B71 Sandoy: New blood (2024)

 The game in Suðuroy went B71's way in the beginning.
 B71 scored first just before half time, but TB equalized at the start of the second.
 A draw could still suffice to hold of TB for the remaining two games, but in the last 15 minutes, disaster struck.
 Starting with B71's penalty appeal being denied, after long-serving goalscorer Tijani M. Yakubu was brought down by the keeper, things went from bad to worse, when TB went ahead in the 82nd minute.
 A red card in the 86th minute also complicated matters and made it virtually impossible to return to level terms.
 The game in Suðuroy ended 2-1 in TB's favour, which meant they went ahead by 1 point going into the last two games of the season.

-B71 went on to win the remaining two and althoug TB coasted past KÍ in the second to last game, winning 3-1, they ran into a bit more trouble against FC Hoyvík, who held onto a draw until the 74th minute when TB scored and went on to win by a one goal margin.
+B71 went on to win the remaining two and although TB coasted past KÍ in the second to last game, winning 3-1, they ran into a bit more trouble against FC Hoyvík, who held onto a draw until the 74th minute when TB scored and went on to win by a one goal margin.
 TB finished the season on 45 points, while B71, once again, missed their opportunity, finishing 4th in the league with 44 points.

 Fortunately for B71, blushes were saved by the U21 side, who carried on their invincible performances in the second half of the season, clinching the top spot and securing the club a historic U21 League Championship for the first time ever in the second to last league game, ahead of B36 in second place, who they also went on to beat in the last game of the season.
 A place in the U21 Cup final was also secured beforehand and they would go on to do "the double" when they beat ÍF Fuglafjørður on penalties in an equally historic cup final night at Tórsvøllur in the final days of the season.

 Change in leadership (2025)

 The 2025 season boasted a new batch of players brought in from outside again, as well as a competent batch of young U21 winners from the year before, with the addition of returning Suni Herman Petersen, arriving back home from his stay with EB/Streymur in the previous season.
-B71 captain and head youth coach, Romulo Bosquiero departed, which meant that a new head of youth was appinted in Nichlas Hjertstedt from Denmark.
+B71 captain and head youth coach, Romulo Bosquiero departed, which meant that a new head of youth was appointed in Nichlas Hjertstedt from Denmark.
 B71 had a solid start with 4 wins in the initial 5 games, but there were defeats against promotion rivals Skála and AB.
 So long-serving B71 head coach Richard Goffe was dismissed and head of youth Nichlas Hjertstedt took over as caretaker, before being formally assigned the role as head coach of the men's first team, just before the break.

-Going into September, B71 are currently trailing second place promotion candidates AB by 9 points with 6 games remaining.
+Going into September, B71 were trailing second place promotion candidates AB by 9 points with 6 games remaining.
+AB, however, securely achieved promotion with a total of 69 points, 13 points clear of B71 in third.